darrylsosborne/amazon-efs-workshop/workshop/1-create/README.md

 ### Overview

-This tutorial is designed to create an Amazon EFS environment for subsequent tutorials which are designed to help you better understand the distributed data storage design of Amazon Elastic File System (Amazon EFS) and how to best leverage this design by taking advantage of scale-out achitectures.
+This workshop is designed to create an Amazon EFS environment for subsequent sections which are designed to help you better understand the distributed data storage design of Amazon Elastic File System (Amazon EFS) and how to best leverage this design by taking advantage of scale-out achitectures.

 ### Prerequisites